A whistle-stop tour of Norwegian history, from prehistoric times to the oil era, via the Vikings.

 Although modern Norway has only existed for 200 years, the story of the Nordic lands is a long one.
 From the first settlers of this former glacial land to the modern era of engineering and technology, there's so much to learn.

-As people in the north began to travel on basic wooden skis and use slate tools, the Oslofjord region became suitable for farming thanks to technology from further south.
-Sometime around 2,500 BC, farming spread quickly northwards across the country, with oats, barley, pigs, cattle, sheep and goats becoming commonplace.
+As people in the north began to travel on basic wooden skis and use slate tools, the Oslofjord region became suitable for farming thanks to tools and techniques from farther south.
+Sometime around 2,500 BC, farming spread quickly northwards across the country, and oats, barley, pigs, cattle, sheep and goats became commonplace.

-Fertile areas around the Oslofjord, Trondheimsfjord, Lake Mjøsa (near Lillehammer) and Jæren (near Stavanger) began to create wealth for farming communities.
-Around the advent of the Common Era, speakers of Uralic languages arrived in the north and mixed with the indigenous population, becoming the Sami people.
+Fertile areas around the Oslofjord, Trondheimsfjord, Lake Mjøsa (near Lillehammer) and Jæren (near Stavanger) began to create wealth for these emerging farming communities.
+Speakers of Uralic languages arrived in the north and mixed with the indigenous population, becoming the Sami people of today.

 Perhaps the most famous period in Norwegian history, the Viking Age was a period of expansion not just for Norway, but the whole Nordic region.
 Far from just barbaric, axe-wielding invaders, the Vikings created complex social institutions, oversaw the coming of Christianity to Scandinavia and left a major impact on European history through trade, colonization and far-flung exploration.

 The first record of the Vikings was the late 8th-cenutry invasion of Lindisfarne, an island off the northeast coast of England.
 It was quite the way to announce themselves, as at the time, Lindisfarne monastery was considered one of the great sanctuaries of the Christian Church in western Europe.

 Read more: Popular Viking Names